alpacahq/samplealgo01/tutorial.md

     return sorted(diffs.items(), key=lambda x: x[1])
 ```

-We use DataFrame's `ewm()` method to calculate EMA here, but if you want to
+We use pandas's `ewm()` method to calculate the EMA on a DataFrame here,
-use a different technical indicator to find oversold stocks, you could
+but if you want to use a different technical indicator to find oversold stocks,
-use `ta-lib` that supports more different inicators.
-Please note that
+you could use the `ta-lib` package, which supports a wider variety of inicators.
-`diff` is the ratio between the last price and 10 days EMA to compare,
+Please note that `diff` is the difference between the last price and 10-day EMA
-and this value can go from negative to positive, with negative indicating
+as a percentage of last price.
+This value can be negative or positive,
-the price dropped at the last day.
+with a negative diff indicating the price dropped over the last day.

 ### Build orders
-Now that we got the ranked list of stocks in hand, it's time to decide
+Now that we have the ranked list of stocks in hand, it's time to decide
 what to buy and what to sell.
 We want to keep the top 5 oversold stocks
 in our portfolio, and it's easy to build 5 buy orders if you start from
 zero, but we need to do a bit of work here to check the current holdings